radish-es/opensourcelaw/content/slides/week8/index.md

 ## Remedies in Nuisance

 What is a nuisance?
 What is the remedy for a nuisance?
-How is this remedy related to an owner's "bundle of sticks"?